 - Once the cookies have cooled, you can move on to icing and decorating them!

-- In a small microwavable bowl, microwave chocolate and oil in 20 seconds intervals, until melted and smooth.
+- In a small microwavable bowl, microwave chocolate and oil in 30 seconds intervals until melted and smooth.
 Dip half of each cooled cookie into melted chocolate.
-Decorate with sprinkles and place on waxed/parchment paper until chocolate is set.
+Decorate with sprinkles and place on waxed/parchment paper until the chocolate is set.

 - Using a teaspoon or a piping bag, frost the cookies and add some sprinkles if desired.
 Let the cookies sit for an hour at room temperature (until the frosting dries and forms a thin crust).